So you want to write fiction or memoir. Where do you begin? And what creative writing tools do you need to accomplish your writing goals?

 - Feedback.
 The invaluable critique that comes with workshopping manuscripts.
 They will give you honest feedback even when you don’t want to hear it.

 - Healthy competition.
 Seeing other people produce work is the best motivation for a writer who is not writing.

 I love writing groups and believe that every writer should have one in the early stages.
-Check Meetup.com or your local bookstore for one you can join.
+Check Meetup.com or your local bookstore for one you can join, or join ours.